-1. Is Data Protection relevant to the Policy, Strategy, Plan or Public Service?

-2. Is the introduction or change of this policy or processing activity likely to result in a high risk to individuals' interests, including physical, material or non-material damage?

-3. Explain broadly what the policy/strategy/plan or public service aims to achieve and what type of processing it involves.
+- 1. Is Data Protection relevant to the Policy, Strategy, Plan or Public Service? - 2.
+Is the introduction or change of this policy or processing activity likely to result in a high risk to individuals' interests, including physical, material or non-material damage? - 3.
+Explain broadly what the policy/strategy/plan or public service aims to achieve and what type of processing it involves.

-The Community Festivals Fund aims to provide financial support to events held within the Borough.
+The Christmas Festivals Fund aims to provide financial support to Christmas light switch ons held within the Borough.